mulle-concurrent/mulle-concurrent/dox/API_HASHMAP.md

 struct mulle_concurrent_hashmapenumerator  mulle_concurrent_hashmap_enumerate( struct mulle_concurrent_hashmap *map)
 ```

 Enumerate a hashtable.
+Passing `NULL` produces an empty enumerator.
+See
-See `mulle_concurrent_hashmapenumerator_next` for more details.
+`mulle_concurrent_hashmapenumerator_next` for more details.
+It returns a
-It returns a `mulle_concurrent_hashmapenumerator`.
-This enumerator should not be jointly accessed by multiple threads.
+`mulle_concurrent_hashmapenumerator`.
+This enumerator should not be jointly
+accessed by multiple threads.

 ---